In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 Bling your kitchen with a mirrored backsplash!
 Using a brick pattern, arrange mirrored tiles in rows.
 This backsplash is a creative, modern update of an industrial style kitchen.

 Not for the faint-hearted, mirrored stairs are an unusual design idea.
-While this is a bold way of decorating with mirrors, you’ll have people talking!
+While this is a bold way of using mirros, it’s certain to get people talking!
 Plus, you’ll feel like you’ve stepped back to the 70s!

 The double look